Wastewater Fee

 What is the wastewater fee used for?

-• Increased summer consumption for uses that typically do not return water to the sewer system (e.g. filling pools, washing cars, watering grass, etc.) is not included in the calculation of the wastewater fee.
+• Increased summer consumption for uses that typically do not return water to the sewer system (for example, filling pools, washing cars, watering grass, etc.) is not included in the calculation of the wastewater fee.

 • The City, on behalf of its residents, maintains 1,800 kilometres of sewers, 45 pumping stations and 2 major pollution control plants.
 These assets have a value of approximately $2 billion.

-• There is a continued need to comply with ever more stringent environmental regulations, which achieve important environmental objectives but are costly to implement.
+• There is a continued need to comply with ever-more-stringent environmental regulations, which achieve important environmental objectives but are costly to implement.
 In addition, the effects of climate change are resulting in more frequent severe storms that increase the risks of flooding in the city.
-As a result, the City has spent $110 million to upgrade the Lou Romano Sewage Treatment Plant and $67 million on the Mario Sonego Storm Retention Treatment Basin (RTB).
+As a result, the City of Windsor has spent $110 million to upgrade the Lou Romano Sewage Treatment Plant and $67 million on the Mario Sonego Storm Retention Treatment Basin (RTB).
 Additional flood mitigating projects, as outlined in the Sewer Master Plan, are currently being constructed by leveraging grant funding from senior levels of government.

 Why is the wastewater fee paid as part of the water bill?

 • This methodology supports the “User Pay Principle,” since a majority of the wastewater fee–related costs are directly related to the amount of water discharged into the sewer system and treatment plants.
-The transparency of allowing the consumer to monitor the amount of water used and wastewater fee that they are being billed for allows the consumers the ability to reduce their water consumption, thus reducing the amount of wastewater fee that they pay.
+The transparency of allowing consumers to monitor the amount of water used and the wastewater fee that they are being billed for allows them to reduce their water consumption, thus reducing the amount of wastewater fee that they pay.

 • In 2021, City Council approved the Stormwater Financing Study recommendation to separate the sewer surcharge into two different fee structures: wastewater and stormwater.
-Starting in January 2025, the wastewater fee will still be based on your water usage, but the stormwater fee will now be based on the amount of impervious area (hard surfaces) on your property.
+Effective January 1, 2025, the wastewater fee is still based on your water usage, but the stormwater fee is now based on the amount of impervious area (hard surfaces) on your property.

-If you require additional information, please call 311.
+If you require additional information, please contact 311.